shuraih775/bookmart-website/README.md

 npm install

 ```
-4. install MongoDB and create a database named 'bookmart_website' and add the following collections
+4. Install MongoDB and create a database named 'bookmart_website' and add the following collections
  -users
  -uploadedfiles
  -products